Polish president declares 'state of emergency' at Belarus border amid migration row | DW | 02.09.2021

 The move is unprecedented in Poland's post-communist history.
 It comes amid heightened tensions between Belarus and its neighbors over a sharp increase in migration.

-According to the order signed by Duda — at the request of the government — gatherings of people will be banned on a three-kilometer-wide strip along the border.
+According to the order signed by Duda — at the request of the government — gatherings of people will be banned on a 3-kilometer-wide strip along the border.

 The 30-day state of emergency goes into effect as soon as it is published in Poland's official gazette, Interior Minister Mariusz Kaminski said.